themesberg/flowbite/content/components/mega-menu.md

 ## Full width with CTA

-Use this example of a navigation bar built with the utility classes from Tailwind CSS to enable users to navigate between the pages of your website.
+This example can be used to also show a CTA button or link next to the menu items inside the dropdown.

 {{< example github="components/navbar.md" show_dark=true >}}
 <nav class="bg-white border-gray-200 dark:border-gray-600 dark:bg-gray-800">